-Within Australia, our Upstream oil and gas production interests are primarily focused in the North West Shelf, accounting for more than 40 per cent of the country's oil and gas production.
+Within Australia, our Upstream oil and gas production interests are primarily focused in the North West Shelf off the coast of Western Australia, accounting for one third of the country's oil and gas production.
 In Downstream, we own energy infrastructure, provide premium fuels and deliver world-class lubricants to our customers.

-The BP Kwinana Refinery has been in operation for more than 60 years and is the largest and most modern Australian refinery and with a capacity of 132,000 barrels per day the refinery produces petrol, kerosene, autogas and other products.
+The BP Kwinana Refinery has been in operation for more than 60 years and is the largest and most modern Australian refinery.
+With a capacity of 152,000 barrels per day the refinery produces petrol, kerosene, autogas and other products.

-We employ more than 5,700 employees and contractors across Australia and our operations cover every state and territory in the country, which includes main offices in Perth and Melbourne.
+We employ approximately 5,700 employees and contractors across Australia and our operations cover every state and territory in the country, which includes main offices in Perth and Melbourne.